Chocapic360/SarahBot/README.md

 # NOTE TO EMPLOYERS
 If you are somehow an employer looking at this repository please advert your eyes.
 This is a silly and quite frankly stupid project.
-I have other much more interesting and usefull projects on my github.
+I have other much more interesting and useful projects on my github.
 I am only hosting this repo publicly so that other discord servers can implement this bot and so I feel like I wasted less time making this.